-Typically these supplements contain a blend of different ingredients that will provide a boost of energy, strength, stamina and pump to give to you that extra edge in the gym:
+Typically these supplements contain a blend of different ingredients that will provide a boost of energy, strength, stamina, and pumps to give you that extra edge in the gym which includes better:

-Now what this category of supplements is not intended for is to be used as a substitute for your morning coffee.
+Now, we should point out that this category of supplements is not intended to be used as a substitute for your morning coffee.

-Drinking PWO in the morning and all throughout the day is going to desensitize you to the ingredients, thus reduce the beneficial effects that you want to reserve for the gym.
+Drinking PWO in the morning and all throughout the day is going to desensitize you to the ingredients, thus reducing the beneficial effects that you want to reserve for the gym.

-And you're not really going to benefit greatly from the pump-inducing effect sitting at your desk job (except for flexing your bicep at unsuspecting colleagues).
+Bad idea.
+And you're not really going to benefit greatly from the pump-inducing effect sitting at your desk job (except for flexing your biceps at unsuspecting colleagues).

 Benefits of Using a Vegan Pre-Workout

 Trying to brush these distractive thoughts aside, you reach for your pre-workout jar, put a heaping sized spoon into a glass of water, and down it.